johnfedoruk/bangular/aio/content/guide/testing.md

 # Testing

-This guide offers tips and techniques for testing Angular applications.
+This guide offers tips and techniques for testing Bangular applications.
-Though this page includes some general testing principles and techniques, the focus is on testing applications written with Angular.
+Though this page includes some general testing principles and techniques, the focus is on testing applications written with Bangular.

 {@a top}